Louisiana Medicare Advantage Plans Explained

 Why Louisiana Medicare Advantage Plans are Bad

 This is a myth.
 There's nothing wrong with Medicare Advantage plans.
-In fact, over 20 percent of all Medicare beneficiaries in Louisiana choose Medicare Advantage enrollment over traditional Medicare.
+In fact, over 20 percent of all Medicare beneficiaries in Louisiana choose Medicare Advantage enrollment over Original Medicare is private fee-for-service health insurance for people on Medicare.
+It has two parts.
+Part A is hospital coverage.
+Part B is medical coverage.....

-What you really need to know is that these plans are not for everyone.
-Some people are better served with traditional Medicare and a Medicare supplement.
+What you really need to know is that these plans are not for everyone, and for some Louisiana seniors they are a disadvantage.
+Some people are better served with Original Medicare and a Medicare supplement.
 The question is, which option is best for you?

-Similarly, traditional Medicare, plus Medicare supplement insurance, work best for people with chronic health conditions, as well as those who can afford a higher monthly premium.
-Most experts agree that this is the best health insurance seniors can get in Louisiana.
+Conversely, Original Medicare and a Medicare supplement work best for people with chronic health conditions (based on overall cost), as well as those who can afford a higher monthly premium, even when they are well.

 The Disadvantage of Medicare Advantage Plans if You Live in Louisiana

 Medicare Advantage plans have a monthly premium, but it's generally less than a Medicare supplement, and some plans even have a $0 premium.
 But, you also pay when you use health care.
-These are the copayments.
+These are the A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service.....
 It does not matter if you have a Health Maintenance Organization (HMO) plan or a Preferred Provider Plan (PPO).
 Most of your out-of-pocket costs come when you use healthcare services.

-With a Medicare supplement plan you pay most of your costs in advance with monthly premiums.
+With a Medicare supplement plan you pay most of your costs in advance with monthly A premium is an amount that an insurance policyholder must pay for coverage.
+Premiums are typically paid on a monthly basis.
+In the federal Medicare program, there are four different types of premiums. ....
 Depending on the level of coverage you choose, the plan can cover all of your copays, coinsurance, and deductibles except the annual Part B deductible.
 This makes your monthly healthcare costs more predictable, particularly if or when you have serious health problems.

 Which is Best in Louisiana, Medicare Advantage or Medicare Supplement Insurance?

-- If you can afford Medigap Plan F or G, then keep your Original Medicare and add one of these supplements.
+- If you can afford Medicare Supplement Plan F is the most comprehensive Medicare supplement plan available.
+This plan covers all Original Medicare deductibles, coinsurance, and copayments, leaving you with no out-of-pocket costs on all Medicare-approved services.... or G, then keep your Original Medicare and add one of these supplements.
 These plans help you manage your out-of-pocket costs the best, giving you complete peace-of-mind.

-- If you are a healthy senior and have good health in your family heritage, Medigap Plan N will let you save money by sharing some costs when you see your doctor.
+- If you are a healthy senior and have good health in your family heritage, Medicare Supplemental Plan N is one of the ten standardized Medigap plans.
+Although it is one of the newest plans available, Medicare Plan N is quickly becoming a favorite with Baby Boomers aging into their... will let you save money by sharing some costs when you see your doctor.
 The plan benefits are excellent and pay just a little to see your doctor (up to $25 per visit).

 - If you are a healthy senior but you cannot afford a Medigap Plan F, G, or N, Medicare Advantage is a good choice.
 Both Original Medicare and Medicare Advantage cover preventive care at no additional cost to keep you healthy